Journey to Warsaw

 For a relaxing start to your weekend morning, I highly recommend the brunch buffet at Wrzenie Swiata.
 They have a delightful spread of light breakfast food, scrumptious coffee, and great books.
 It feels like you were invited over to a really chic person’s home for brunch.
 The price was very reasonable, and we lingered for hours.

-Chopin was one of my favourite composers in my piano-playing days (I am Asian, after all).
+Chopin was one of my favorite composers in my piano-playing days (I am Asian, after all).
 In Warsaw, the city makes sure its visitors and residents alike do not forget the importance of this musical genius.
 Benches throughout Old Town has Chopin’s music playing.
 The architecture charm coupled with the music can make you feel like you are walking in a movie set!

 Modernity on the Rise